m-bartos/42_philosophers/README.md

 ## Implementation
 * Each philosopher is a thread
 * There is another thread for watching if any philosopher died or all philosophers have eaten at least the number of times they should
-* Different struct composition is implemented for each type of thread - philosopher thread X checking thread (fo more info see `philo.h`)
+* Different struct composition is implemented for each type of thread - philosopher thread X checking thread (for more info see `philo.h`)

 ## What I learned during this project
-* Understanding the mechanics of threads in C (running parallel, shared memory, mutexes etc.)
+* Understanding the mechanics of threads in C (running parallel, shared memory, data races, deadlocks, mutexes, etc.)
 * Using new thread functions such as: `pthread_create`, `pthread_join`, `pthread_mutex_init`, `pthread_mutex_lock`, `pthread_mutex_unlock`, and `pthread_mutex_destroy`.
 * Enhancing proficiency with structs, struct pointers and pointers to structs inside other structs